jhpyle/docassemble/_docs/installation.md

 sudo a2dissite 000-default
 {% endhighlight %}

-Note that the [Apache] configuration file will forward HTTP to HTTPS if the ssl [Apache] module is installed, but will run **docassemble** solely on HTTP otherwise.
-Therefore, if you wish to use HTTPS, run
+If you have your own SSL certificates, you can enable SSL by running:

 {% highlight text %}
 sudo a2enmod ssl
 {% endhighlight %}

+You will then need to edit `/etc/apache2/sites-available/docassemble-ssl.conf` and make the same changes that you made to `/etc/apache2/sites-available/docassemble-http.conf`.

+Note that the [Apache] configuration file will forward HTTP to HTTPS if the `ssl` [Apache] module is installed, but will run **docassemble** solely on HTTP otherwise.

 The [Apache] configuration file looks for SSL certificates in `/etc/ssl/docassemble`.
 The best practice is not to edit these file